MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

   parafire.f90 : module containing parameter values.
 Iteration parameters must not be fixed.
                Change the parameter values to represent different biomes as described above.

+ CalibrationBoreal/

+ Codes in this folder can be used for model calibration.

+   main_nofire.f90 : master code simulating the time series of vegetation cover of one species without fires.
+Subroutines at the end of the file.

+   parafireBor.f90 : module containing parameter values.
+Change 'c1' to find the value for which the cover attains its asymptotic values
+                     within a time comparable to the value reported in 'boreal-species.csv' in 'time of max cover after burning'.

+   boreal-species.csv: values used for calibration in Magnani et al., 2023 (see the Online Supplement B).

 See the paper for plant type and parameter estimation.